 International collaboration and mobility is fundamental for good research and innovation.
+The Academy works to ensure that the UK immigration system is able to support the mobiity of talented researchers.

 The Academy has been engaged with the Migration Advisory Committee’s reviews of Tier 2 visas.
 The Committee was commissioned by the Home Secretary to consult and report on various aspects of the current Tier 2 visa system, which represents the major route for non-EEA international researchers entering the UK research base.